Menu

 Dam removal not only improves access for migratory fish like river herring, alewife, and Eastern brook trout, but also improves water quality, helps maintain streamflow, and improves water habitat.
 Without dams blocking their free passage, fish populations can increase, providing more food for the animals that eat them like striped bass, bluefish, osprey, and herons.

-Since 2002, NSRWA has removed two dams in our own watershed and through our MassBays South Shore partnership supported our partners on the South Shore to:
+Since 2002, NSRWA has removed three dams in our own watershed and through our MassBays South Shore partnership supported our partners on the South Shore to:

 • Open 30 miles of streams and rivers